MohamedFarow/Cleaning-Nashville-Housing-Data/README.md

 # Cleaning-Nashville-Housing-Data
-Here is a general description of the SQL code provided:
+Here is a general description of the SQL

 The code performs various data cleaning and standardization operations on a Nashville Housing Data table.
 It begins by converting the SaleDate column to a proper date format using the CONVERT function.
 This makes it easier to work with and analyze the dates.